joelnz/meta-check/README.md

-# File Metadata Extractor
+# MetaCheck

-The File Metadata Extractor is a Python script that extracts metadata from various file types, including images (JPEG, PNG), PDFs, and Word documents.
+MetaCheck is a Python script that extracts metadata from all files within a directory, including images (JPEG, PNG), PDFs, and Word documents.
 Potentially sensitive metadata gets flagged in red.

 ## Installation